nolim1t/bitcoin-merchant-starter-kit/README.md

 There are multiple ways of doing this.
 At the easiest and quickest way, we recommend using mobile wallets.

+But the best way is to use an actual server solution.

+There is no right or wrong.

 ## Table of Contents

 * [Mobile Wallets](#mobile-wallets)